The University provides access to a wide variety of electronic resources to support your study and research. Examples include:

 |law reports & statutes||reference materials||primary source archives|

 The best way to access library resources both print and online is via the main search box on the Library homepage.
 This should allow you to access everything available to you, whether you are on or off campus.

 If you would like to access a specific database you can search using its name on this search box or via the LibGuides A - Z Database list.

-If you are accessing a resource site directly by searching the web e.g. JSTOR, ScienceDirect, and you are located off the main campus then you will probably need to login using your University username and password to make sure you have access to all the resources available to you.
+If you are accessing a resource site directly by searching the web e.g. JSTOR, ScienceDirect, and you are located off the main campus then you will probably need to login using your University email address and password to make sure you have access to all the resources available to you.

 Use the How to Use Resources LibGuide for guidance on finding and using the electronic resources.

 Access to our electronic resources is determined by the legally binding contracts that we, as a University, sign when entering into an agreement with a publisher or provider.
 Most of our contracts have educational arrangements, agreed on a national basis with such bodies as Eduserv Chest and JISC.

 As the sub-licensee, the University is generally permitted to grant access to currently registered students, 'faculty members' and employees of the University of Exeter.